iodarchuk/python-achievement4/README.md

 For this project, the following python libraries were used:

-- pandas - data analysis
+- pandas
+- numpy
+- os
+- matplotlib.pyplot as plt
-- seaborn - visualization
+- seaborn
+- scipy